Blue Palm Environmental

 • Failure to implement the approved plans

-Once a stop work order is issued, contractors will be informed of a deadline to effectively resolve the issues that led to the SWO’s issuance in the first place.
-Once resolved, contractors must request that the issuing inspector verify the resolution of the issue, and may effectively lift the stop work order so that work may continue.
+Once a stop-work order is issued, contractors will be informed of a deadline to effectively resolve the issues that led to the SWO’s issuance in the first place.
+Once determined, contractors must request that the issuing inspector verify the resolution of the problem, and may effectively lift the stop-work order so that work may continue.

 Our inspectors will utilize a systematic approach to evaluating BMPs to ensure that we are providing you with referenced and justified recommendations.
 We feel it is our job to know the requirements and be able to discern between what is being asked of you and what is actually required per the approved codes, regulations, and ordinances that govern your project.